 - Museums, Sightseeing, Tours Type

 - 1 to 2 hours Time to Spend

 The Morrin Centre library is open Tuesday through Sunday from noon to 4 p.m. with extended hours on Tuesdays and Thursdays.
-While you don't have to pay to peruse the library books, the guided tour costs CA$12 (about $9.50) for adults and $6 CAD for children ages eight to 18.
+While you don't have to pay to peruse the library books, the guided tour costs CA$12 (about $9.50) for adults and CA$10 (about $8) for children ages 9 to 18.
 To learn more about the Morrin Centre, visit the website.